To spike or not to spike: the whims of the Wonham filter in the strong noise regime

 \section{Abstract}

-We study the celebrated Shiryaev-Wonham filter in its historical setup \cite{wonham1964} where the hidden Markov jump process has two states.
+We study the celebrated Shiryaev-Wonham filter \cite{wonham1964} in its historical setup where the hidden Markov jump process has two states.
 We are interested in the weak noise regime for the observation equation.
 Interestingly, this becomes a strong noise regime for the filtering equations.

 Earlier results of the authors show the appearance of spikes in the filtered process, akin to a metastability phenomenon.
 This paper is aimed at understanding the smoothed optimal filter, which is relevant for any system with feedback.
-In particular, we demonstrate that there is a sharp phase transition between a spiking regime and a regime with perfect smoothing.
+In particular, we exhibit a sharp phase transition between a spiking regime and a regime with perfect smoothing.

 \keywords{} { \textup{2010} Mathematics Subject Classification} \subjclass[2010]{Primary 60F99; Secondary 60G60, 81P15}

 \hrule

 \hrule